Montana-Code-School/Setup-Prework/README.md

 ### Things You Have To Install (and Use)
 * macOS (Well this should be installed if you have a Mac ;) )
+* Upgrade to macOS High Sierra if you are running an older version (see Updates in the App Store)
 * xCode (Install from the App Store if it is not installed)
 * [Slack Desktop & Mobile App](https://slack.com/downloads/) (Your communication timeline for the class and potentially at your future employer)
 * [Google Chrome](https://www.google.com/chrome/) (Only latest NON-Canary version please)